meltaxa/apom/README.md

 The full list of parameter options:

-     mode=random      Selects a random jpg image from your images directory.
+     image=<filename> Display the image from your images directory without cycling. max=<number>     Sets the limit of the image sequence to be cycled.
+Default is 60. mode=random      Selects a random jpg image from your images directory.
                       Default mode is sequential from 0.jpg.
 Unset the mode parameter for the default. mode=nasa        Fetches the current NASA APOD.
 Timer is set for 24 hours.
 You will need a NASA API key from https://api.nasa.gov/.
-Then edit apom.js and replace DEMO_KEY. mode=demo        Special mode that has the following overrides: Images from astro.mellican.com/apom, randomness, 10s timer.
-This mode is automatically invoked when viewing directly from the Github pages site: https://apom.mellican.com/. timer=<number>   Sets the countdown time in the number of seconds.
-Default is 60. image=<filename> Display the image from your images directory without cycling. max=<number>     Sets the limit of the image sequence to be cycled.
+Then either pass this as a nasakey parameter or edit apom.js and replace the DEMO_KEY word. mode=demo        Special mode that has the following overrides: Images from astro.mellican.com/apom, randomness, 10s timer.
+This mode is automatically invoked when viewing directly from the Github pages site: https://apom.mellican.com/. nasakey=<key>    Optional: Override the hardcoded DEMO_KEY with your NASA API Key.
+                      Note, the DEMO_KEY is public and has a very low rate limit.
+                      A default NASA logo is displayed otherwise. timer=<number>   Sets the countdown time in the number of seconds.
 Default is 60.

 For multiple options, add the & character and the parameter option in the URL.
 For example, to randomly rotate images every 5 seconds: